Pietro Braido – Prevention, not repression. Don Bosco’s educational system

 Reference time period: 1700 – 1888

 P. Braido, Prevention, not repression.
-Don Bosco’s educational system, traduzione a cura di Vinicio Zuliani and Julian Fox, Kristu Jyoti Publications, Bengaluru 2013.
+Don Bosco’s educational system, translated by Vinicio Zuliani and Julian Fox, Kristu Jyoti Publications, Bengaluru 2013.

 Reference institution: